pm8k/django-wedding-website/README.md

 The `Party` model allows you to group your guests together for things like sending a single invitation to a couple.
 You can also add parties that you're not sure you're going to invite using the `is_invited` field, which works great for sending tiered invitations.
 There's also a field to track whether the party is invited to the rehearsal dinner.
+**I also added an additional field if they are bringing a plus one.
+Part of the party configuration contains a boolean flag if that party has a plus one invite available**

 #### Guest model